DSC-SPIDAL/pub/README.md

      USA), Tony Hey (Microsoft Research, USA) and Anne Trefethen (Oxford University, UK) [Where does all the data come from?](http://www.infomall.org/publications/Where%20does%20all%20the%20data%20come%20from%20v7.pdf)
-     Book Chapter in "Data Intensive Science" edited by Terence Critchlow and Kerstin Kleese Van Dam, June 3, 2013 by Chapman and Hall/CRC.
+     Book Chapter in "[Data Intensive Science" edited by Terence Critchlow and Kerstin Kleese Van Dam, June 3, 2013 by Chapman and Hall/CRC.
 342. Yuduo Zhou [Large Scale Distributed